pajtai/todo.yaml/README.md

 -   When editing the todo.yaml by hand, you can add in new todo items as strings.
 They will automatically be turned into objects the next time the api interacts with them.
 -   You can edit the configuration file interactively via `todo configure` or manually in your todo.yaml

-### GUI Editing

--   Double click to edit a todo title.

 ### Syncing

 - You can use Dropbox or other methods to sync your todo.yamls between desktop and mobile.